aanil/Yggdrasil/README.md

 2. **Create and Activate a Conda Environment**:

-    It's recommended to use a conda environment to manage dependencies.
+It is recommended to use a conda environment to manage dependencies.
 You can set up the environment using `conda`:

 ```bash
 conda create --name yggdrasil-env python=3.11